open-s4c/dice/doc/design.md

 One example of how the Self module can be used is for managing file descriptors on a per-thread basis.
-Each thread can store its own file descriptor in its TLS space, ensuring that threads do not interfere with each other’s file operations.
+Each thread can store its own file descriptor in its TLS space, ensuring that threads do not interfere with each other's file operations.
-A subscriber could intercept system calls like open or close, logging the event and associating file descriptors with the correct thread’s TLS.
+A subscriber could intercept system calls like open or close, logging the event and associating file descriptors with the correct thread's TLS.

 # 5. Interpose Modules